 3. Shop at unconventional stores.
 Some of my favorite places to look for school supplies are local pharmacies.
 Even our local Rite Aid has great deals later in the year that allow me to pick up small prizes for class treats like fun erasers, stickers, and notebooks.
 (I put together treat bags of supplies for holidays instead of giving out candy.)
 Our small-town pharmacy had Crayola crayons for $0.30 a box, and 12-packs of American-made pencils for a quarter last week!

 4. Re-purpose backpacks and binders.
 Letting your kids put their mark on old backpacks and binders is a great way to save money.
-There are tons of fun and crafty ideas available on the Internet, like this jeans-covered book binder.
+There are tons of fun and crafty ideas available on the Internet too, if you dare to search for them.

 5. Make use of cast-offs.
 Old broken crayons make great classroom gifts when crumbled up and melted into fun-shaped candy molds in the oven.
 Scraps of paper can be cut and stapled into small notebooks for doodling or writing notes to friends.
 Brown paper grocery bags are a favorite for making book covers that can be decorated by each child.
 Even the Sunday comics can be cut to fit over a three-ring binder or textbook.